Overview

 4. Including AMP CAST in your receiver

-Add AMP CAST to your basic HTML page using a script
+Add AMP CAST to your basic HTML page using a script tag in your head section with src.

 https://amp-a.akamaihd.net/hosted/1.1/cast.esi?apikey=API-KEY&version=1.0.0